donnior/pebble-asset/README.md

 ### Extra

-When use tags, all tags support passing asset list, for example you can use
+When use tags, all tags support passing assets array, for example you can use

 ```php
 {% javascriptInclude ['js/a.js', 'js/b.js'] %}